Martin Dillon: Personal life

-As a journalist and writer Dillon’s life has been intertwined with the history of the Troubles and its darkest days.
+As a journalist and writer, Dillon’s life has been intertwined with the history of the Troubles and its darkest days.
 Because of his investigative work in Northern Ireland, Dillon received numerous death threats.

-In 1988, he left the British Isles with his family and settled in France where he continued to write about the Irish conflict and publish bestselling books.
+In 1992, he left Ireland with his family, moving first to England, before settling in France where he continued to write about the Irish conflict and publish bestselling books.

 After his divorce from his wife, Katherine Dillon (2000), from whom he has a daughter Nadia Katherine Dillon, born in 1988, he visited New York at the invitation of his publisher, and while there, he decided to make New York his home.
 He went on to write and broadcast for news outlets in the U.S. and Canada, appearing on CNN, ABC, NPR and NBC as a guest and a global expert on terrorism and organized crime.

 In 2003, he married, Violeta Kumurdjieva, a Bulgarian journalist and translator.
 In 2014, they moved from New York City to San Francisco Bay area, California, where Dillon continues to work on his journalism, television and book projects.